BBC Look North investigates students’ research at

 “I’ve loved the experience of working on this project.
 It has broadened my horizons on how multidisciplinary STEM is and how beautiful the intricacy of DNA is whilst being at a nanomolecular level.
 It has even taught me scientific, computational and team-based skills.
 It’s an amazing experience,” says Hamdaan, another year 12 St John Fisher student.

-This unconventional skill is worth learning, according to the Institute of Research in Schools (IRIS), the Bragg Centre for Materials Research at the University of Leeds and Henry Royce Institute.
-The organisations developed DNA Origami to introduce young people to the emerging field of nanotechnology, which is at the forefront of research within materials science, and inspire the next generation of research scientists.
+This unconventional skill is worth learning, according to IRIS, the Bragg Centre for Materials Research at the University of Leeds and Henry Royce Institute.
+These organisations worked together to develop DNA Origami.
+Their aim is to introduce young people to the emerging field of nanotechnology, which is at the forefront of research within materials science, and inspire the next generation of research scientists.

-“We are pleased to introduce DNA Origami to UK schools as it’s such a fun and a creative way to intrigue students about DNA and the possibilities that lie in its self-building structure and introduce them to the exciting field of nanotechnology,” says Jo Foster, Director for the Institute for Research in Schools.
+“We are pleased to introduce DNA Origami to UK schools as it’s such a fun and a creative way to intrigue students about DNA and introduce them to the exciting field of nanotechnology,” says Jo Foster, Director for IRIS.

 “The need to be imaginative and creative are often overlooked when considering science.
 Yet, it is precisely these characteristics that enable the greatest leaps of inspiration.
 DNA Origami gives students the space to imagine, create and discover,” says Dr Andrew Lee, Centre Manager, Bragg Centre for Materials Research, University of Leeds.

 Find out more about DNA Origami and why you should get your students involved.